Restaurant: Henry’s Cuisine

 Looking at the photos on Yelp, I wasn’t expecting too much from Henry’s.
 There were a bunch of breakfast dishes and odd “macaroni and ham” Hong Kong fusion plates.
 But I have to admit I was dead wrong.
 The place is great.
 It’s not the oddest or most extreme Chinese, but Henry’s really delivers on execution and flavor.
 These were for the most part darn tasty dishes.
 Lots of great ones, and the rest quite solid.
 The overall effect was a great meal somewhat in the vein of Newport Seafood or Boston Lobster.
 I guess in all three cases it’s that hybrid of Southern Chinese and “Vietnamese” (in quotes because this seems to me more of a Vietnamese influence on Chinese food than actual dishes as I experienced them in Vietnam).

-and below are the wines from 1/29/17.
+Wines from another night and below are the wines from 1/29/17.
 I’m too lazy to write them up: